Home > Analyses > Consumer Defensive > Anheuser-Busch InBev SA/NV

 Analyst & Consumer Opinions

-This section examines the latest analyst ratings and consumer feedback regarding Anheuser-Busch InBev SA/NV (BUD).
+This section reviews recent analyst grades and consumer feedback regarding Anheuser-Busch InBev SA/NV (BUD) performance and reputation.

 Stock Grades

-Here is a summary of recent reliable analyst grades for Anheuser-Busch InBev SA/NV (BUD) from leading financial institutions:
+Below is a summary of recent verified stock grades from leading financial institutions for Anheuser-Busch InBev SA/NV:

 Grading CompanyActionNew GradeDate